arnaud-jamin/Reorderable/README.md

 # Reorderable

-In Unity 3D reorderable list are prefered over the default array/list inspector.
-But to use reorderable list, it is required to create a custom editor.
-It is not always convenient to do so, because if forces to manage all the others properties of the object through the custom editor.
-This tool let you quickly get reorderable list by using a simple custom attribute, instead of having to create a custom editor.
+In Unity 3D reorderable lists are usually prefered over the default array/list inspector for their ability to reorder elements using drag and drop.
+But to use reorderable lists, it is required to create a custom editor.
+It is not always convenient to do so, because it forces to manage all the others properties of the object through the custom editor.
+This tool lets you quickly get reorderable list by using a simple custom attribute instead of having to create a custom editor.

 By adding the [Reorderable] attribute ...
 ```cs